-The Plan provides priority for housing development proposals which incorporate:
+The Plan provides a total of 104 points to support priority for housing development proposals that incorporate:

-Rental Affordability - Creates or preserves rental units dedicated to low-income families, households and individuals with incomes below 50% of the Area Median Income.
+Rental Affordability (33 points) - Creates or preserves rental units dedicated to low-income families, households and individuals with incomes below 50% of the Area Median Income.

-Financial Efficiency & Sustainability - Demonstrates cost effectiveness through efficient use of Credits and other sources.
+Financial Efficiency & Sustainability (26 points) - Demonstrates cost effectiveness through efficient use of Credits and other sources.

-Municipal Commitment & Impact - Supports use of land and resources in ways that enhance the long-term quality of life which contributes to a vibrant and resilient economy and maximizes existing infrastructure while preserving natural resources, giving priority to projects that reuse or capitalize areas within built-up lands, existing commercial properties, and brownfield sites.
+Municipal Commitment & Impact (18 points) - Supports use of land and resources in ways that enhance the long-term quality of life which contributes to a vibrant and resilient economy and maximizes existing infrastructure while preserving natural resources, giving priority to projects that reuse or capitalize areas within built-up lands, existing commercial properties, and brownfield sites.